Internet-Draft | Fiat-Shamir Transformation | June 2025 |

 The API follows the template of duplex sponges.¶

-def new(iv: bytes) -> hash_state def absorb(self, x: list[Unit]) def squeeze(self, length: int) -> list[Unit] def finalize(self)¶
+def new(iv: bytes) -> hash_state def absorb(hash_state, x: list[Unit]) def squeeze(hash_state, length: int) -> list[Unit]¶

 , creates a new hash_state